dlatk/dlatk/README.md

 DLATK exits with success!
 A good day indeed  ¯\_(ツ)_/¯.
 ```

+## Testing

+Unit testing for various components are supported by the scripts in `tests/`.
+Their usage is described in [the README](tests/README.md).

 ## Documentation

 The documentation for the latest release is at [dlatk.wwbp.org](dlatk.wwbp.org).